Stena Estrid Fast Facts

 Stena Line’s “Stena Estrid” is the first of a new class of “Stena E-Flexer” ferries designed by and for Stena RoRo.
 She entered service for Stena Line between Holyhead and Dublin during January 2020, replacing STENA SUPERFAST X. “Stena Estrid” has capacity for 3,100 lane metres of freight plus 120 cars and around 1000 passengers.

-STENA ESTRID was delivered to Stena Line at Weihai on November 15, 2019.
+STENA ESTRID was delivered to Stena Line at Weihai (China) on 15 November 2019.
 She left Weihai at the for the first leg of her delivery voyage on November 22.
 Her first destination was Singapore from where she will proceeded to Suez via Galle in Sri Lanka.

-The brand-new ferry ultimately replaced STENA SUPERFAST X which served the Dublin route since March 2015.
-STENA ESTRID sails opposite STENA ADVENTURER for Stena Line on the Holyhead – Dublin route, competing with Irish Ferries ULYSSES, EPSILON / W.B.
-YEATS, and the DUBLIN SWIFT fast-craft.
+The brand-new ferry ultimately replaced STENA SUPERFAST X (now Corsica Linea’s A NEPITA) which served the Dublin route since March 2015.
+STENA ESTRID sails opposite STENA ADVENTURER for Stena Line on the Holyhead – Dublin route.
+She competes with with Irish Ferries’ ULYSSES, EPSILON / W.B.
+YEATS, and the DUBLIN SWIFT fast-craft on the same route.

 At 214.5 m in length, STENA ESTRID became the longest ferry in operation on Irish Sea services when she entered service.
 Later in 2020 the second Stena Line E-Flexer, STENA EDDA, entered service between Belfast and Liverpool.
 STENA ESTRID‘s first commercial voyage was the scheduled 08:55 departure from Holyhead on 13.01.2020.
 Her departure was delayed until around 11am due to Storm Brendan.